901.1 Vehicle Regulations

 - Bicycles may not be ridden on campus sidewalks.

 - All bicycles shall be parked in bicycle racks.
-Bicycles locked to trees, railings, signs, lampposts, or anywhere they pose a safety hazard or damage property are subject to impoundment.
+Bicycles locked to trees, railings, signs, lampposts, or anywhere they pose a safety hazard or damage property or have not moved in a period of 30 days are subject to impoundment.
 Bicycles in buildings, except in the family housing area, are also subject to impoundment.

 - Impoundment will involve either removing the bicycle or locking it in position if it does not create a safety hazard.
 If locked by a Facilities Services staff, it will be released only upon request to the Facilities Services Administrative Office, and only as staff is available.
 The owner will be cited for a violation and must provide some proof of ownership (such as a key or combination to the existing lock) before the bicycle will be released.

-- All motorcycles and other similar licensed and road-approved two-wheeled, three-wheeled, and four-wheeled motor vehicles are allowed only on roadways and in parking areas.
+- All motorcycles and other similar licensed and road-approved two-wheeled, three-wheeled, and four-wheeled motor vehicles are allowed only on roadways and in parking areas, except for campus service vehicles and official campus business.
 They are not allowed on bicycle paths, sidewalks or service accesses.

 - Violations and Fines: